SinghAmreek/EnforcementScripts/Readme.txt

 - "App Context" to create an association between flow and the app

 I used PowerShell ISE in the demo.
 You can select specific lines in the file and press F8 to run the selected lines.

+Replace the parameters values such as EnvironmentName and FlowName before executing these commands.